Center for Distance Learning and Instructional Technology

 Distance learning interactive videoconferencing credit courses are coordinated statewide by the Trans Texas Videoconference Network (TTVN) with central offices located at Texas A&M University in College Station.
 All Texas A&M System campuses have the ability to collaboratively broadcast and receive hundreds of videoconference courses.
-TTVN classrooms at Texas A&M University-Kingsville are located on campus and one is located at the Citrus Center in Weslaco.
+TTVN classrooms at Texas A&M University-Kingsville are located on campus and at the Citrus Center in Weslaco, TX.

 Distance Learning Degree Programs

 Texas A&M University Kingsville offers distance learning master’s and doctoral degree programs.
 Programs are offered either completely online or through a combination of distance learning delivery methods such as TTVN videoconference (two-way audio-video), off-campus, online or hybrid (combination of face-to-face and online).

 Online (Fully Online Programs)/Distance Learning Programs (Combination of Delivery Methods)